GovTechSG/gds-ace-swe-chapter/initiative/02 - GDS SWE Interview Format.md

             <ul>
                 <li>First cut could use a Mettl quiz</li>
                 <li>Possible to have automated test suites to validate that the tech challenge meets the requirements?</li>
+                <li>CRUD API is a backend-specific tech challenge.
+We will need something else for frontend-focused positions</li>
             </ul>
         </td>
     </tr>